Shunsuke Nakamura (figure skater): 2024–25 season

 Nakamura started the season by competing on the 2024–25 Junior Grand Prix circuit.
 He came fifth in the short program at the 2024 JGP Latvia, but moved up to third place after the free skate, claiming the bronze medal.
 Weeks later he won the silver medal at the 2024 JGP Turkey.

 In late December, Nakamura placed eleventh at the 2024–25 Japan Championships and was subsequently named to the World Junior team.

 At the 2025 World Junior Championships in Debrecen, Hungary, Nakamura concluded the season by finishing the event in sixth place.
 “I made mistakes both in the short and free program, but I was able to regain my control,” he said.
 “Through this competition, I was able to grasp the feeling of approaching a match with a strong mindset, so I think this will lead to my growth.”

 Nakamura described his performances at Junior Worlds in Hungary as the season's highlight.
 "I was very nervous for both programs, but I was able to enjoy performing and stay focused until the end," he said.
 "I think those were my best performances of the entire season."

-While Nakamura already has a quad toe in his repertoire, he plans to debut the quadruple Salchow for the 2025-26 season.
+While Nakamura already has a quad toe in his repertoire, he plans to debut the quadruple Salchow for the 2025–26 season.
 "I'm working on including one quad in the short and two quads in the free," he says of his planned layout.
 "The Salchow is still a work in progress."

+2025–26 season

+Nakamura opened the season by finishing thirteenth at the 2025 CS Kinoshita Group Cup.
+He subsequently went on to finish nineteenth at the 2025–26 Japan Championships.